Jean Floud: Academic work

-Floud worked as the assistant director of education in Oxford (1940–46), then returned to LSE and taught there and at the Institute of Education (1947‑62).
+Floud worked as the assistant director of education in Oxford (1940–1946), then returned to LSE and taught there and at the Institute of Education (1947–1962).

 With A. H. Halsey and F. M. Martin, she co-authored Social Class and Educational Opportunity (1956).
 Her next book was Education, Economy, and Society: A Reader in the Sociology of Education (1961), co-authored with Halsey and C Arnold Anderson.

-Social Class and Educational Opportunity gave evidence that the 11-plus exam for grammar school entrance was unfair to working-class children.
+Social Class and Educational Opportunity gave evidence that the eleven-plus exam for grammar school entrance was unfair to working-class children.
 Floud wrote that "within wide limits, the educability of children is determined by the subtle interaction of the social influences of home and school".
-Their findings started a long debate on the value and fairness of the 11-plus exam.
+Their findings started a long debate on the value and fairness of the eleven-plus.

 Academic posts

-In 1962 Floud was appointed as the second female Fellow of Nuffield College, Oxford (1962–72).
+In 1962 Floud was appointed as the second female Fellow of Nuffield College, Oxford (1962–1972).
 She was made an Honorary Fellow at Nuffield in 1983.

 Floud was a member of the committee that produced the Franks Report (1957) which proposed reforms to ensure a more efficient administration of Oxford University.
 Her membership in this led, in 1972, to an invitation to become Principal of Newnham College, Cambridge.

 Following her retirement as Principal of Newnham College in 1983 she was elected into an Honorary Fellowship of the college.
 She was made an Honorary Fellow of Darwin College, Cambridge in 1986 and also received honorary degrees from the universities of Leeds (1973), City (1978) and London (2003).